Legal Due Diligence Checklist for Investment Properties

 Step 1: Establish Your Baseline

-Before comparing options, establish what you are comparing against.
-This means defining your constraints clearly: budget ceiling, timeline, non-negotiables, and acceptable risk range.
-Without a baseline, every option looks relative and no decision feels final.
+Before you begin to compare options, know what you are comparing to.
+That means you need to be clear about your constraints: budget ceiling, timeline, non-negotiables, and acceptable risk range.
+Without a baseline, all choices seem relative and none feels final.

 Step 2: Map the Market Context